OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Show Latest News* - If enabled then the latest news from https://openmodelica.org are shown.

+  -  *Recent Files and Latest News Size* - Sets the display size for recent files and latest news items.

 -  Optional Features

   -  *Enable replaceable support* - Enables/disables the replaceable support.